reza-rahim/microservice/README.md

 **Mesos and Marathon** related error could be found on the Mesos UI.

-**mesos-master, mesos-slave and marathon** runs a systemd service. `journalctl` can be used view thier log files.
+**mesos-master, mesos-slave and marathon** runs as systemd service. `journalctl` can be used view their log files.

 `journalctl -u mesos-master`